Mapika/AlignmentStudio/README.md

 **Benefits**: Free, private, works offline.
 You can use the ollama chat app to download the models.
 (We recommend also testing them out, to see generation speed).
 The models are computation heavy, for those without access to a GPU we recommend running at most 4 billion parameters models.
 The best freely available model families are [Qwen3 from Alibaba](https://ollama.com/library/qwen3), with model ranging from 0.6b to 235b parameteres.
 A close second are the [opensource GPT models from OpenAI](https://ollama.com/library/gpt-oss), this model is available in a 20b and a 120b variant.
 Finally, the [gemma3 models from Google](https://ollama.com/library/gemma3) are a good alternative choice, with parameter counts from 270m to 27b.
 You can feel free to test other models :)

+**Warning**: Ollama generation might take considerable time.
+Also the smaller models (e.g. gemma3:270m) might not understand the tasks and produce nonsensical outputs.

 ---

 ## Configuration